January 10, 2018

 1 cup mint leaves, loosely packed

-4 to 5 stalks of green onion
+4 to 5 green onion stalks

-2-inch piece of ginger, unpeeled
+2-inch ginger, unpeeled

-1/3 cup of roasted peanuts
+1/3 cup roasted peanuts

 1/2 cup plain whole-milk yogurt